habibcomsats/NVFlare/docs/user_guide/overview.rst

 Provisioning a federated learning project
 =========================================
-The :ref:`provisioning` page has details on the contents of the provisioning tool and the underlying NVIDIA FLARE Open Provision API, which you can use to customize configurations to fit your own requirements.
+The :ref:`provisioning` page has details on the contents of the provisioning tool and the underlying [BLINDED] FLARE Open Provision API, which you can use to customize configurations to fit your own requirements.

 Edit the :ref:`programming_guide/provisioning_system:Project yaml file` in the directory with the provisioning tool to meet your